 Roadmap summary

-The service registry and marketplace roadmap has been changed with respect the original plans to take into account needs emerged during the first year of the project.
+The service registry and marketplace roadmap has been changed with respect to the original plans to take into account needs that emerged during the first year of the project.
 Actions related to the assessment of the technologies to implement the demonstrators have been added (2.5 and 2.7) and some actions were postponed (2.10 and 2.11).

 At this stage, all the preparatory actions and the first design of the demonstrator have been completed (2.1, 2.2, 2.3, 2.4, 2.5, 2.6).

-As outcome of the assessment of the technologies to implement the EGI Service Registry and Marketplace (2.5), Open IRIS has been identified as the most promising solution to implement the EGI marketplace demonstrator.
+As an outcome of the assessment of the technologies to implement the EGI Service Registry and Marketplace (2.5), Open IRIS has been identified as the most promising solution to implement the EGI marketplace demonstrator.
 According to this conclusion, the EGI marketplace technical architecture has been based (2.6) on Open IRIS and short-term development roadmap has been defined (2.8, 2.9.
 2.10.
 2.11), to release the demonstrator in August 2016 (2.12).
-Anyway, it is necessary to further analyse the tool and discuss with the Swiss EGI about the sustainability of the solution (2.7).
-In addition, EGI should deal with FMI (the service provider) to agree on a service agreement that could satisfy the peculiar requirements of a European e-infrastructure (2.12).
+Anyway, it is necessary to further analyse the tool and discuss with the Swiss NGI about the sustainability of the solution (2.7).
+In addition, EGI should deal with FMI (Friedrich Miescher Institute for Biomedical Research, the service provider) to arrange a service agreement that could satisfy the peculiar requirements of an European e-infrastructure (2.12).

 After the release of the demonstrator, an analysis of specific cloud marketplace enablement tools such as AppCara, App Marketplace, Juju, Alien4Cloud and Cloudify will be done to understand if they could be integrated within the marketplace (2.13).